Digital Services Act

 Online marketplaces must ensure the traceability of business users on their platforms to combat the sale of illegal goods, services, or content, and allow for effective internal and external complaints (e.g. with respect to removal of content).
 Further, users must receive clear information about why they are shown specific advertisements and who is sponsoring them.
 Manipulative design (such as “dark patterns” that could prevent users from making free and informed decisions) will be prohibited.

 VLOPs face additional obligations, such as risk assessments, independent audits, and adherence to codes of conduct.
 They must also provide data access to researchers, e.g. to understand how online risks evolve.
-This would in practice entitle researchers to conduct “scraping operations” on platforms for authorized purposes.
+The Commission is currently in the process of adopting delegated acts to specify how sharing of data for this purpose should take place.
+Adoption is planned for the first quarter of 2025.